airyhq/airy/frontend/README.md

 - `Components` [![npm version](https://badge.fury.io/js/name-suggestion-index.svg)](https://www.npmjs.com/package/@airyhq/components)

   Here you can find the Airy Component Library.
-We are open-sourcing (it's a work in progress) the critical components necessary to build a messaging application.
+We are open-sourcing the critical components necessary to build a messaging application (it's a work in progress).
 We use this library to power our commercial offering.

 - `Showcase`